terraform-aws-modules/terraform-aws-eks/examples/instance_refresh/README.md

 # Instance refresh example

-This is EKS example using instance refresh feature for worker groups.
+This is EKS example using [instance refresh](https://aws.amazon.com/blogs/compute/introducing-instance-refresh-for-ec2-auto-scaling/) feature for worker groups.

+See [the official documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-instance-refresh.html) for more details.

 ## Usage